 6. If any existing impediments to job mobility were removed, and a wider field of job opportunities in other locations were thus opened up, would this lead you to acquire new skills or specialized knowledge that would qualify you for a higher-paid and/or more responsible position?

-Number of Affirmative Answers Percentage of Individuals with Affirmative Answers
+Percentage of individuals with affirmative answers

-Yes 109 % 83
+Yes 109 83

+Possibly 4 3

-Possibly No 4 19 3 14
+No 19 14